sauravrox/sentiment-analysis/README.md

 **Random Forest**

 Random forest methods combines multiple decision trees, trains each one on a slightly different set of observations.
 Splitting nodes in each tree considering a limited number of features.
-The final predictions of the random forest are made by averaging the predictions of each individual tree Citation Citation [7](https://towardsdatascience.com/an-implementation-and-explanation-of-the-random-forest-in-python-77bf308a9b76).
+The final predictions of the random forest are made by averaging the predictions of each individual tree Citation Citation [[7]](https://towardsdatascience.com/an-implementation-and-explanation-of-the-random-forest-in-python-77bf308a9b76).

 **XGBoost**

 XGBoost is a decision-tree-based ensemble Machine Learning algorithm that uses a gradient boosting framework.
 In prediction problems involving unstructured data (images, text, etc.) artificial neural networks tend to outperform all other algorithms or frameworks.
-However, when it comes to small-to-medium structured/tabular data, decision tree based algorithms are considered best-in-class right now[8](https://www.kdnuggets.com/2019/05/xgboost-algorithm.html).
+However, when it comes to small-to-medium structured/tabular data, decision tree based algorithms are considered best-in-class right now [[8]](https://www.kdnuggets.com/2019/05/xgboost-algorithm.html).

 **Long Short-Term Memory (LSTM)**

 Long Short-Term Memory (LSTM) networks are a modified version of recurrentneural networks, which makes it easier to remember past data in memory.
 The van-ishing gradient problem of RNN is resolved here.
 LSTM is well-suited to classify,process and predict time series given time lags of unknown duration.
-It trains themodel by using back-propagation[9](https://towardsdatascience.com/understanding-rnn-and-lstm-f7cdf6dfc14e).
+It trains themodel by using back-propagation [[9]](https://towardsdatascience.com/understanding-rnn-and-lstm-f7cdf6dfc14e).

 **Naive Bayes**